-The City Council is asked to amend the agreement prior to taking action on the rezoning request.
+The City Council will be asked to amend the agreement prior to taking action on the rezoning request.
 There are other, minor proposed changes which do not affect the design or layout of the proposed development.
-The terms of the development describing the offsite traffic improvements at Bloomington Road and Hyde Avenue and at Bloomington Road and Grand Avenue are retained.
+The terms of the development describing the off-site traffic improvements at Bloomington Road and Hyde Avenue and at Bloomington Road and Grand Avenue are retained.